Rosanna Arquette and More Silence Breakers Share Powerful Messages After Harvey Weinstein Verdict

 "After two and a half years we're seeing it.
 It's slowly but surely," she said.
 "Two steps forward, 10 steps back."

-However, she said laws still needed to change.
+However, she said laws still need to change.

 "The laws need to be changed now and how we deal with rape victims and how rape test need not to be shelved for years," she said.
 "We have to really take this seriously and end this.
 It's such a longer conversation."